ostad-ai/Machine-Learning/README.md

 11) **Conditional probability:** We review the conditional probability and based on it, we get the multiplication rule.
 12) **Inclusion-exclusion principle:** We review this principle both in set theory and in probability.
 Python code is also provided.
 13) **Probability, independent events:** The property of independent events are mentioned here.
 Also, multiplication rule is included with some examples.
+14) **Probability, Bayes' rule:** The Bayes' rule is expressed here along the total probability theorem.
+Bayes' rule is defined by conditional probabilities.
+Some Python code are included too.